Tanmay2005-bit/Java-Based-Online-Quiz-Platform/README.md

 This README covers: - Project definition and objectives - Detailed features (Admin / Creator / Participant) - System architecture & flowcharts - Database schema & ERD explanation - Security measures in depth - Testing strategies (manual + functional + database + load testing) - Step‑by‑step development process (NetBeans) & common errors solved - Future enhancements - Advantages of the platform - Final summary

+## IMPORTANT ANNOUNCEMENT :-
+The first part of the project that is  Problem Understanding and Solution Designing is uploaded in a PDF form along with out project in this github repository.

 # Notes :-
 1) Here in this quiz platform we have used a simple, secured, user-friendly interface which helps us in creating end to end healthy learning environment.
 2) All the work done in this web - based quiz platform  is done according to the review - 1 rubrics given on the guvi website.